marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 This suggests that one or both of these copies controls the vernalization requirement of Tapidor, while the other copies, A3b, C2, and C3c, may mediate the vernalization response.
 Comparing the magnitude of expression between varieties also suggests that *BnFLC.C9b* is not involved with delaying flowering time, as the gene is more highly expressed in Westar relative to Tapidor.

-Comparing expression data between the apex and the leaf reveals some tissue specific expression.
+Comparing expression data between the apex and the leaf reveals some tissue-specific expression.
 More copies of *BnFLC* exhibit reactivation in the Tapidor apex (Figure \ref{figure:3xx:flctapapex}) relative to the Tapidor leaf (Figure \ref{figure:3xx:flctapleaf}).
 This supports the hypothesis that the Tapidor apex may have perennial characteristics.
 In *Arabidopsis halleri*, a perennial relative of Arabidopsis, the expression of a *FLC* homologue was found to reactivate in young leaves[@aikawa_robust_2010].
 It is therefore likely that *BnFLC* reactivation is not observed in the leaf as the first true leaf was sampled throughout the time series, such that the age related effects and leaf senescence result in the lack of expression.
 *BnFLC.C9b* undergoes cold-induced silencing in the leaves of both varieties, but does not do so in the apex.
 In addition, in Tapidor samples, *BnFLC.A3b* is expressed at approximately the same level as *BnFLC.A2* in the apex, whereas in the leaf the A3b copy is expressed ~2.5-fold lower than the A2 copy.
-These findings suggests that some copies of *BnFLC* are expressed in a tissue specific manner.
+These findings suggests that some copies of *BnFLC* are expressed in a tissue-specific manner.
 In the case of *BnFLC.A3b*, potentially its effect on a vernalization response is mediated predominantly in the apex.
 This is interesting given the different roles *FLC* has in the apex and leaf in Arabidopsis[@searle_transcription_2006].